Now that we’ve said farewell to 2017 and a year full of great dramas, it’s time to look ahead to what the world of K-dramas has in store for 2018!

 Woo Do Hwan will play Kwon Shi Hyun, an homme fatale in his twenties who is the main player of the game of seduction while Joy will play girl crush Eun Tae Hee, who believes that getting caught up in love is the most pitiful thing in the world.

-“Tempted” will be premiering on March 12 on MBC.
+“Tempted” premiered on March 12 on MBC.

 Three brothers are getting through hardships in their lives in their own individual ways, while a woman in her 20s is also struggling with what life throws at her.
 Lee Sun Gyun plays the second eldest brother Park Dong Hoon, while IU is taking the role of icy woman Lee Ji An.